 I am glad to witness and participate via Repositive in the great initiatives that the UK government is embarked upon.
 The latest of these initiatives comes with great excitement through Dame Sally Davies, NHS's Chief Medical Officer.

-In her latest Chief Medical Officer's summary, to be strictly embargoed until 00.01 on Tuesday July 4th 2017, she presents a new set of recommendations that will drive forward NHS's ambitious plans to extend genomics to the wider UK population.
+In her latest Chief Medical Officer's summary, she presents a new set of recommendations that will drive forward NHS's ambitious plans to extend genomics to the wider UK population.

 This latest development is a clear green light into the implementation of the 'genome economy' in the UK.